 Because the board does not control any university funds, Eric can continue to serve on the advisory board even after his father’s election, according to James Moore, the managing director of the BSPPI and one of Eric Trump’s former professors.
 “The BSPPI board of advisors is just that – a board of advisors.
 It is not a board with fiduciary responsibility,” Moore wrote in an email to the Voice.
 “He, like other members of the board, will be working with me to provide advice and appropriate support to the work we are doing on behalf of both the business school and the university.”

 At the Republican National Convention last July, Eric Trump met with members of the College Republicans, for a breakfast at the convention.
 “His generosity in granting students this opportunity is an example of a Hoya serving other Hoyas, and we hope he keeps his alma mater in mind should a similar opportunity arise for our fellow students to learn more about the political world,” Christian Paz (COL ‘19), vice president of the Georgetown University College Republicans wrote in an email to the Voice.

 The president’s daughter, Ivanka Trump, was a student in the MSB as well, but she transferred after two years to Penn’s Wharton School of Business, where she graduated in 2004.

 Outside of his family, some members of President Trump’s staff are also Georgetown alumni.
-His former campaign chairman, Paul Manafort (MSB ‘71, LAW ‘74), graduated with a BS in Business Administration from the MSB in 1971, and from Georgetown Law just three years later in 1974.
+His former campaign chairman, Paul Manafort (MSB ‘71, LAW ‘74), graduated with a degree in business administration in 1971, and from Georgetown Law just three years later.

 Trump’s chief strategist and senior counselor, Steve Bannon (SFS ‘83), received a master’s degree from the university in National Security Studies.